 Head of Kitchen Staff and Chef

-Angela is the head of the kitchen and master chef at StarDome.
+Angelica is the head of the kitchen and master chef at StarDome.
 Daughter of Narciso, she was born among 8 siblings on Mt.
 Veronica, but spent much of her life in another town, north of Lima.
 There, she began to acquire her skills and love for cooking from a young age.
 It’s because of this that she has what is almost an instinct for creating food through an understanding of each component.
 Her recreation of classic Peruvian dishes will be some of the best you will ever taste.
+But they may also help you feel the best you ever felt.
+While learning how each ingredient complements each other, Angelica also learned how each one complements your body.
+Carrots and aloe, for example, can be used as eye drops for cataracts, while cabbage can be applied as a topical solution for menstrual cramps.

-In her freetime, Angela loves spending time with her 4 kids, who often help (or sometimes just entertain) her in the kitchen.
+In her freetime, Angelica loves spending time with her 4 kids, who often help (or sometimes just entertain) her in the kitchen.
 Her eldest son, David, has learned from her experience and adds to the art in our busiest times.
+Her other 3 children go to school at the bottom of Mt.
+Antanuca in a town called Rumira, and look forward each night to when their mother comes down from work.

 Shaman and Chief of Landscaping and Agriculture